 Related Post: 7 Ways to Improve Your Facebook Marketplace Sales

-Mamaroos are a type of baby swing.
-They have five different types of swinging and bouncing movements to help sooth babies.
+Mamaroo Multi-Motion Baby Swings are a type of baby swing with five different types of swinging and bouncing movements to help sooth babies.

-There are a good amount of mamaroos for sale used usually on Facebook Marketplace.
-They were priced between $100-150 in general.
-There are older models of mamaroos that you will sometimes see priced more in the $60-80 range.
+Since the recall, I’ve noticed a bit of a decrease in supply of used Mamaroos for sale on Facebook Marketplace.
+These secondhand swings were priced on average around $100, with prices ranging from $75-$200 in general (as of January 2023).
+There are older models of Mamaroos that you will sometimes see priced more in the $60-80 range (as of January 2023).

 Parents like Dockatots because some babies calm down in their snug sides.
 These sides, however, contribute to it not being a safe sleep space so babies in Dockatots are supposed to be supervised when sleeping.

 To be honest, I don’t really understand why these are so sought after since babies can’t sleep in them.
 Still, if you are looking for a secondhand Dockatot, they don’t come cheap.
 As of January 2023, resale DockATots were posted between $60-$100.
 That said, I have seen a few Dockatots get reposted or ‘bumped’ to draw attention to the post which makes me wonder how quickly they actually resell.